valu-digital/npm-packages/packages/webpack-config/README.md

 written to `./dist/main.js`.

 The default Babel configuration has `react`, `typescript` and `env` presets.
-It also adds the class properties proposal.
+It also adds the class properties proposal and Emotion plugin with source maps.

 Enables `.mjs` based tree shaking for some npm modules (ex. react-icons).